 system-info This handler will be called when RAUC starts up, right after loading the system configuration file.
 It is used for obtaining further information about the individual system RAUC runs on.
-The handler script must print the information to standard output in form of key value pairs.
-A valid generic key must start with RAUC as prefix to be added to the system information; e.g. RAUC_KEY=value.
+The handler script must print the information to standard output in form of key value pairs KEY=value.
+The following variables are supported: